explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 For each `{key: newValue}` pair in the supplied `toValues` object, TransitionTo animates a transition from `target[key]`'s previous value to the specified `newValue`.
 	When combined with an `EXP.Transformation`, this can be used to smoothly animate between functions, tweak parameters, or more!
+    If `target` is an array, `toValues` can also be an array.

 * EXP.TransitionTo()

 	Parameters:

-	* target: an object, such as an EXP.Transformation; see `toValues` documentation below.
+	* target: an object, such as an EXP.Transformation, or an array, whose properties will be animated.
 	* toValues: an object consisting of any number of {key: newValue} pairs.
-For each pair, TransitionTo effectively sets `target[key] = newValue`
+For each pair, TransitionTo effectively sets `target[key] = newValue`.
+If `target` is an array, `toValues` can alternately be an array.
 	* durationMS: number; the duration, in milliseconds (1000 = 1 second) of transition time before the new properties are fully recognized.
+    * optionalArguments: an object which allows one to specify:
         * staggerFraction: number representing the fraction of time to wait before the last element begins to animate.
 Default: 0.0.
 0 = all points move simulaneously, 1 = everything instantly teleports from beginning to end.
 Low values tend to make better-looking animations.
+        * easing: one of the values in EXP.Easing.
+By default, EXP.Easing.EaseInOut.

     Example usage: